Akkighume/Machine-Learning/README.md

 **Types of Machine Learning Algorithms**

-There are three types of machine learning algorithms.
+There are three types of machine learning algorithms:
 A. Supervised Learning-
         Regression
         Classification